Lego Star Wars: The Freemaker Adventures: Shorts (2017)

 To celebrate "Star Wars Day", and in advance of the premiere of season 2 in summer 2017, Disney XD aired five Lego Star Wars: The Freemaker Adventures shorts on May 4, 2017, as well as releasing the shorts on the Disney XD website, the Disney XD app, and Disney XD's official YouTube account.
 The later second-season premiere episode, "A New Home", is composed of the scenes from the shorts.

 Release

 The first season of Lego Star Wars: The Freemaker Adventures premiered on Disney XD on June 20, 2016.
-DVD release also includes 'The Freemaker Adventures: Meet the Freemaker Family', 'Freemaker Salvage and Repair', 6 exclusive magnets featuring images from the series.
+The DVD release also includes 'The Freemaker Adventures: Meet the Freemaker Family', 'Freemaker Salvage and Repair', and six exclusive magnets featuring images from the series.
 The first episode of the second season premiered in the form of five shorts on May 4, 2017.
 The second season was released on Disney XD on June 17, 2017.
-Season two DVD (released on March 13, 2018) also includes the 2017 shorts, Lego Darth Vader Enamel Pin.
+Season two DVD (released on March 13, 2018) also includes the 2017 shorts, and a Lego Darth Vader Enamel Pin.

-The series is available on the Disney+ streaming service.
+The Freemakers, R0-GR, Naare, Graballa, Baash and Raam appear as playable characters in Lego Star Wars: The Force Awakens via "The Freemaker Adventures Character Pack", released as downloadable content on July 26, 2016.
+Several Lego sets based on the series were also released between 2016 and 2017.